Neighborhood Spotlight: University City Offers Green Space in the City

 University City is just one of the many attractive neighborhoods and towns that Coldwell Banker Preferred has to offer home buyers in the greater Philadelphia area.
 To contact agents Mack-Ward and MccDuffie or to learn more about regional other home-buying options, log on to www.cbpref.com.

-This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio